lewang/ws-butler/README.md

 ## ws-butler -- an unobtrusive way to trim spaces from end of line

-Only lines touched get trimmed.
+- Only lines touched get trimmed.
+If the white space at end of buffer is changed, then blank lines at the end of buffer are truncated respecting `require-final-newline`

-Trimming only happens when saving.
+- Trimming only happens when saving.

+## What does unobtrusive mean?

+The user is not made explicitly aware when trimming happens.
+He keep working and the butler takes care of white-space for you.

+This means if point is at a location that was trimmed, point is not moved, but the data on disk has been cleaned up (revert the buffer to confirm).

 ## history